Eddie Gaedel: Legacy

 Gaedel is one of only five Major League players who drew a walk in their only plate appearance and never played the field.
-The first three all played in the 1910s: Dutch Schirick (September 17, 1914 with the Browns), Bill Batsch (September 9, 1916 with Pittsburgh) and Joe Cobb (April 25, 1918 with Detroit; although recent research shows that Cobb may have actually struck out in his only plate appearance).
-On June 24, 2007, Kevin Melillo of the Oakland Athletics, became the first player in over half a century to walk in his only plate appearance without taking the field, against the New York Mets.
+The first three all played in the 1910s: Dutch Schirick (September 17, 1914 with the Browns), Bill Batsch (September 9, 1916 with Pittsburgh) and -- in a disputed case -- Joe Cobb (April 25, 1918 with Detroit; recent research shows that Cobb is more likely to have struck out in his only plate appearance).
+On June 24, 2007, Kevin Melillo of the Oakland Athletics did so against the New York Mets.
 Other than Gaedel, the other four players pinch-hit for pitchers; all five appeared in games their teams ultimately lost.
+For Gaedel, Schirick and Batsch, their one MLB appearance was their only professional appearance in organized baseball at any level.

 Gaedel's one-day career has been the subject of programs on ESPN and MLB Network.
 He was mentioned by name in the lyrics of Terry Cashman's homage to 1950s baseball, "Talkin' Baseball (Willie, Mickey, and the Duke)."
 His at-bat was the No. 1 choice on a 1999 list of "Unusual and Unforgettable Moments" in baseball history published by the Sporting News.

 In 1994, Veeck's son Mike Veeck owned the minor league St. Paul Saints team.
 He brought the then 69-year-old Bob Cain to the park to "reenact" the at-bat, by pitching to the 10-year-old son of the Saints manager.

 Because of its scarcity, Gaedel's autograph now sells for more than Babe Ruth's.

-Gaedel's grandnephew, Kyle Gaedele, was selected in the June 2011 MLB Draft by the San Diego Padres and played minor league baseball as high as the Double-A level.
+Gaedel's grandnephew, Kyle Gaedele, was selected in the 2011 MLB draft by the San Diego Padres and played minor league baseball as high as the Double-A level.